Pixie Ham Radio Information

 WARNINGS:

 1) Note that there is a reverse protection diode on the DC input of this radio, whereby it dead shorts the power input if it's backwards.
 If you hook this up backwards to a big battery (gel cell, or LiPo), you will see smoke somewhere.
-Maybe you blow up the protection diode, then the whole board gets cooked.
+Maybe you blow up the protection diode, then the whole board gets cooked.2) Don't key it without a load on it.
+Plugging in a key with the power on may key it, though the stereo ring terminal of the key is not connected, only the tip, so you might get lucky.

 3) Even with a load, don't hold the key down.
 3 seconds MAX!
 8 seconds will burn up the output transistor on 13.7 volts.
 It's a TO92 plastic part trying to put out over 1/2W, give it a break.
 Data sheet says it's a 1 Watt part, but that's if you keep it at 25C somehow.
 Hard to heatsink a TO92.